dgx80/csharp-app-lib/README.md

 # csharp-app-lib

-... to start an application with the data serialization as most quickly as possible
+To start an application with the data serialization as most quickly as possible

-* Automatic File menu strip to save project data
+1. Automatic File menu strip to administrate specific extention file
+* File, new
-... * File->new
+* File, open
-... * File->open
+* File, quit
-* you have setting file to store general application data in AppData folder of the application, in the contructuctor you send AppName to be able to organize AppData folder.
+2. Automatic settings
+* AppData folder of the application is created
-** the map remember the last file loaded and open it automatically
+* Remember last project data loaded and reload it at opening
+3. Data overriding
+* add every Property in your project and setting file of your application.

-## Specific Project PROPERTIES class
+# Specific Project PROPERTIES class
-    //do the same thing for the project data propertie that you want to save using AppLib.Data;
+	//define a specific project properties that wrapped on AppLib.Data.Project
+	//serialized in AppData of your application as xml file using AppLib.Data;

     namespace Met.Data.File